TheJadeDrag0n/Quiz_Program/README.md

   - display answers

 * Verson 4.1
-  - changing the way the question is layout is it can function
+  - changing the way the question is layout so it can function